 Students will complete the following in order to earn the Educational Specialist (EdS) with an embedded Pupil Personnel Services Credential in School Psychology:

 - 1,200 hours of fieldwork/internship (primary and secondary settings)

-- Passing the PRAXIS II (School Psychology) with a 147 or higher OR PRAXIS II School Psychology #5403 with a 155 or higher
+- Passing the PRAXIS II School Psychology #5402 with a 147 or higher OR PRAXIS II School Psychology #5403 with a 155 or higher